ghulammustafa06/hotel_reservation_websites/README.md

    ```bash
    git clone git@github.com:ghulammustafa06/hotel_reservation_websites.git
    ```
-2. Open `index.html` in your web browser to view the website.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.